-Rescuers work to save 17 hikers stranded in Arizona
+15 stranded hikers rescued in Arizona; crews work to reach 2 more

 In Maryland, the Queen Anne's County Sheriff's Office said a tornado was believed to have hit the Bayside community early Monday morning, with calls coming in around 1:30 a.m.
 ET.

 The sheriff's office said the weather event had caused multiple structures to collapse, gas leaks and that trees and power lines had been downed.

 The National Weather Service will need to conduct a survey to confirm that the damage was from a tornado.